bwsw/cloudstack-ui/docs/source/CSUI-Firewall.rst

 .. figure:: _static/Firewall_List.png

-**Firewall templates** are presets of rules that can be system or developed by a user.
-Administrators can specify default presets during the interface deployment in the json configuration file (find more in `Configurations Guide <https://github.com/bwsw/cloudstack-ui/blob/master/ConfigGuide.md>`_).
+**Firewall templates** are presets of rules that can be system or developed by a user (custom).
+Administrators can specify default presets during the interface deployment in the JSON configuration file (find more in `Configurations Guide <https://github.com/bwsw/cloudstack-ui/blob/master/ConfigGuide.md>`_).
 Now there are “TCP Permit All”, “UDP Permit All”, “ICMP Permit All” system firewall templates in the system.
 They just pass all the traffic.
 We offer them because we would like a user to make his virtual machines accessible without diving into technical details.
+If it is necessary, a custom firewall template can be created.
+Find more information on how create a custom firewall template at :ref:`Create_FTemplate`.

-Upon VM creation on the base of templates the system creates a new security group for a VM.
+Upon VM creation the system creates a new security group for a VM on the base of templates.
 This group is initially filled with all the rules from specified presets.
 Next, when the user changes the rules for a certain virtual machine, it does not affect other machines.
 These changed rules make a private security group used for that virtual machine only.

 The second way is to use a **shared security group** for your virtual machine.
 Shared groups are used by other VMs.
 Changes of rules in them may affect other VMs.